Why No DMT in Magic Mushrooms?

 Until recently, this was a curious problem because tryptamine molecules are abundant in nature — yet two important and structurally similar analogs could never be found in the same place at the same time.

-Recently, a team of scientists characterized four psilocybin biosynthesis enzymes, which are responsible for converting tryptophan (a naturally occurring amino acid) into psilocybin and its derivatives.
-See Angewandte Chemie paper.
+Recently, a team of scientists characterized four psilocybin biosynthesis enzymes, which are responsible for converting tryptophan (a naturally occurring amino acid) into psilocybin and its derivatives.2 Aside from making several other contributions to the field, the paper shows the most plausible biosynthetic pathway for making psilocybin:

 - Decarboxylation of tryptophan to tryptamine